JPC SYSTEMIC PATHOLOGY

 TYPICAL LIGHT MICROSCOPIC FINDINGS:

-- Granulomatous to pyogranulomatous lesions consisting of necrotic foci with neutrophils, eosinophils, epithelioid macrophages, plasma cell and multinucleated giant cell infiltrates and fibrosis
+- Granulomatous to pyogranulomatous lesions consisting of necrotic foci with eosinophils, neutrophils, epithelioid macrophages, plasma cells and multinucleated giant cell infiltrates and fibrosis with negatively stained hyphae at periphery of necrotic eosinophilic debris

-- Irregularly branching, non-dichotamous, rarely septate hyphae with 2-9µm diameter nonparallel walls
+- Irregularly branching, non-dichotomous, rarely septate hyphae with 2-7µm diameter nonparallel thick walls

 ADDITIONAL DIAGNOSTIC TESTS: